Cadets Were Playing Game, Not Flashing 'White Power' Sign, Military Finds

 The statement did not provide any additional details about what the potential disciplinary actions might entail.

-It continues by explaining the "circle game" is "an internationally recognized game" where participants try to get someone else to look at the okay-like hand gesture which is typically flashed below the waist.
+It continues by explaining the "circle game" is "an internationally recognized game" where participants try to get someone else to look at the OK-like hand gesture, which is typically flashed below the waist.

 "All three cadets also deny any intention of their 'OK' gesture having a meaning associated with white supremacy ideology or any other movement/ideology," the memorandum says.